 Note that, since Anatoly arrived after the 45th day and has not been assigned to 9GR = 24 (he technically does not have a 9GR code), he shall not be included in the High School Student Success indicator for the 2024 Report Cards.
-Anatoly will be included in the High School Student Success indicator for the 2024-25 school year, since he has been assigned 9GR = 25 (which includes him in the 1YOTG metric for the 2025 Report Cards).
-He will be included normally in all

-Report Card Indicators for 2026 Report Cards and 2027 Report Cards (for which he will be included in the Multilingual Learners' Progress indicator, the School Climate indicator, the High School Student Success indicator (as part of the Second Year On Track to Graduate and Third Year On Track to Graduate metrics, respectively), and might be included in the Academic Achievement or Preparing for Success indicators depending on whether he takes the associated EOCEP courses during those school years).
+Anatoly will also be excluded from be included in the High School Student Success indicator for the 2024-25 school year, since he has been assigned 9GR = 25 (which would normally includes him in the 1YOTG metric for the 2025 Report Cards).
+Recently Arrived Multilingual Learners shall be excluded from the First Year On Track to Graduate (1YOTG) metric because it represents their first year in a US High School.
+He will be included normally in all Report Card Indicators for 2026 Report Cards and 2027 Report Cards (for which he will be included in the Multilingual Learners' Progress indicator, the School Climate indicator, the High School Student Success indicator (as part of the Second Year On Track to Graduate and Third Year On Track to Graduate metrics, respectively), and might be included in the Academic Achievement or Preparing for Success indicators depending on whether he takes the associated EOCEP courses during those school years).
 Because the Graduation Rate and College & Career Readiness indicators are based on the four-year graduation cohort, Anatoly will be included in both indicators for 2028 Report Cards, in addition to the Multilingual Learners' Progress and School Climate indicators.
 Finally, Anatoly will also be included in the Five-Year Student Success Rate (5YSSR) metric for 2029 Report Cards.

 Further note that, if Anatoly takes a full four school years to complete the South Carolina High School graduation requirements, then he would either graduate at the age of 21 (if his birthday occurs during the first 45 days of the school year) or at the end of the school year in which he turns 22 (if his birthday occurs later in the school year).
 Thus, Anatoly is less likely to "age out" of High School in this scenario than he is to graduate early.
-Depending on his formal education prior to arriving in South Carolina and how many high school credits are transferred based on his international transcripts, Anatoly is likely to be considered on-track to graduate for the purposes of the High School Student Success indicator and could even graduate early.
+Depending on his formal education prior to arriving in South Carolina and how many high school credits are transferred based on his international transcripts, Anatoly is likely to be considered on-track to graduate for the purposes of the High School Student Success indicator and could graduate early.